 If we're still craving green (and let's face it, we are) Erhler Playlot Park (2230 W. Cortland St) has a soft surface playground surrounded by lawn and trees.
-When we need more than a leisurely afternoon spent reading under the foliage, we head to Holstein Park (2200 N. Oakley Ave) where the perks include not only a playground but a basketball court, baseball diamond, gym, and an outdoor pool.
+When we need more than a leisurely afternoon spent reading under the foliage, we head to Holstein Park (2200 N. Oakley Ave) where the perks include not only a playground but a baseball fied, gym, and an outdoor pool.

-Bucktown's historic past can be seen through its one hundred-year-old buildings, cobblestone paths and remarkable churches -- remnants of the early Polish immigrants.
+Bucktown's historic past can be seen through its one hundred-year-old buildings, cobblestone paths and remarkable churches—remnants of the early Polish immigrants.

 Contemporary architectural designs are found next to vintage buildings that line the urban blocks of this near northwest side Chicago neighborhood.
-Because of its status as a hotspot to live, a good portion of the properties in Bucktown offer homebuyers recently updated features like granite kitchen countertops, brand new stainless steel appliances, hardwood flooring and remodeled bathrooms -- not to mention private balconies and rooftop patios.
+Because of its status as a hotspot to live, a good portion of the properties in Bucktown offer homebuyers sexy and sleek features like granite kitchen countertops, stainless steel appliances, hardwood flooring and remodeled bathrooms—not to mention private balconies and rooftop patios.

 Bucktown is home to a variety of restaurants, from traditional neighborhood eateries to hotspots that prescribe to the latest dining trends.
-But you won't find many of the typical chain restaurants here; most of Bucktown's restaurants are as independent and eclectic as the neighborhood's residents.
+But you won't find many of the typical chain restaurants here – most of Bucktown's restaurants are as independent and eclectic as the neighborhood's residents.